bernie-skipole/indi/docs/source/usage/functions.rst

 .. autofunction:: indiredis.make_wsgi_app

-make_wsgi_app can be used if you want to run your own web server in your own script, further examples are given below which can be adapted to your own system.
+make_wsgi_app can be used if you want to run your own WSGI web server in your own script, further examples are given below which can be adapted to your own system.

-Open three terminals.
+For example, open three terminals.

 In terminal one, run indiserver with the simulated instruments::